Tipperary Senior Football Championship: Roll of Honour

+List of Finals

 West Tipperary

 The West Tipperary Championship has been contested by the same four teams in recent years: Aherlow Gaels (Aherlow & Lattin/Cullen), Éire Óg Annacarty, Galtee Rovers and Arravale Rovers with Galtee Rovers winning their 26th title in 2018 to consolidate their place at the top of the roll of honour which they have maintained since their inaugural win in the championship of 1947.
 Since 2008, the championship has been a round-robin affair with the top teams qualifying for the final.
 In some years, the emerging champions also advanced to the quarter final of the County Championship.
 The stranglehold on the championship enjoyed by the Aherlow/Galtee Rovers axis was broken in 2011 and new champions other than these two clubs were crowned for the first time since Knockavilla Kickhams took the laurels in 1998.
 The 2011 final contestants were Arravale Rovers of Tipperary Town and Éire Óg, Annacarty.
 However, it was Arravale's turn once again to take the laurels after 18 years, when they were a goal to the good in the final played at Golden on 25 September.

 In 2012, Éire Óg won their inaugural championship.
 However, their reign was short-lived as Arravale Rovers were winners of the 2013 championship, when they saw off Galtee Rovers in one of the few finals to be played at Lattin.
 Galtee Rovers reached a milestone when they won their 25th title on 3 October 2014 when defeating Éire Óg Anacarty by 4–6 to 0–7 in the final played at Dundrum.